YCChenVictor/blog-frontend/src/posts/software/database/main.md

   * Indexing
     ```sql
     CREATE INDEX idx_department_id ON employees (department_id);
-    -- MySQL scans the existing data in the department_id column and creates an index structure that allows for efficient lookup based on the values in that column
+    -- MySQL scans the existing data in the department_id column and creates an index structure that allows
+    -- efficient lookup based on the values in that column

     -- The idx_department_id index would store a sorted list of unique values from the department_id column (101, 102, 103) along with pointers to the corresponding rows in the employees table.
     ```